 - Onions: Yellow or white onions are best in cucumber salads, as they have a nice tangy bite and are easy to thinly slice.

 - Sour Cream: The sour cream gives this salad the creaminess that is key.
-Use full fat or reduced fat, not fat-free, sour cream for best results.
+Use full-fat or reduced-fat, not fat-free, sour cream for best results.
 Feel to swap out the sour cream with plain Greek yogurt--every bit as delicious with an added dose of protein and less fat.

 - Dill (optional): Fresh herbs always add a nice pop of flavor and dill is a classic pairing to cucumbers and sour cream.
-However, feel free to omit it if you don't care for dill or don't have it on hand.
+However, feel free to omit it if you don't care for fresh dill or don't have it on hand.

 How to Make Cucumber Salad

-Creamy Cucumber Salad should be stored in an airtight container in the refrigerator.
+Sour Cream Cucumber Salad should be stored in an airtight container in the refrigerator.
 While best if consumed within 24 hours after preparation, you can safely store the salad in the refrigerator for up to 3 days.

 The cucumbers will release water as they sit, so the salad can become watery after 24 hours.
 To combat this, drain the salad over a fine-mesh strainer.
 If needed, mix in a couple of additional tablespoons of sour cream.
 Give the salad a taste, adding additional salt if needed.